You are here

 Optimization and CAE Automation

 SIMCenter employs optimization techniques to automate and enhance the use of CAE tools.
-These numerical techniques are employed across the areas listed above, and they allow engineers to deliver the best possible designs resulting in improved performance in areas like weight, efficiency and manufacturability.
+Engineers use these numerical techniques to deliver the best possible designs resulting in improved performance in areas like weight, efficiency and manufacturability.

 Non-Physics, Data-Driven Models

-These data-driven models, which analyze the data about a specific system rather than the physical behavior, can be applied to various topics such as materials testing and autonomous vehicle technologies.
+Researchers leverage these data-driven models, which analyze the data about a specific system rather than the physical behavior, to gain insights from materials testing and autonomous vehicle technologies.

 Our research team uses physical models across multiple disciplines to capture interactions between physical domains, which accelerates development of complex systems such as land vehicles and aerospace systems, while ensuring they are safe and reliable.